 Credit photo: Shutterstock

-Here comes a popular Korean hairstyle men won’t be able to resist!
 Since Asian hair is mostly thick, the style focuses on the voluminous top, keeping the sides cleanly trimmed for a more distinctive look.
-As a matter of fact, that's one of the few Asian hairstyles men with any hair type can try: just add the right product.
+That's one of the few Asian hairstyles men with any hair type can try: just add the right product.

 Short Sides, Long Top Asian Hairstyles